Justice for 9/11 Families: Terrorist Attacks on September 11, 2001

 In March 2018, U.S. District Judge George Daniels for the Southern District of New York has denied an attempt by the Kingdom of Saudi Arabia to dismiss the litigation.
 In addition to denying a motion to dismiss, the Judge also allowed plaintiffs’ to move forward with targeted jurisdictional discovery.
 Read more.

-In August 2018, U.S. Magistrate Judge Sarah Netburn ruled that more than 6,000 pages in documents produced by the Kingdom of Saudi Arabia (KSA) will not sealed.
+In August 2018, U.S. Magistrate Judge Sarah Netburn ruled that more than 6,000 pages in documents produced by the Kingdom of Saudi Arabia (KSA) will not be sealed.
 The Judge’s ruling was made in response to a defense motion on July 31, 2018 asking the Court to reconsider current protective guidelines, deem the documents confidential and seal them due to their “highly sensitive nature.”
 Judge Netburn declined the secrecy request, instead directing the Kingdom “to comply with the existing protective order,” which requires the defense to confer with plaintiffs on which documents should be confidential, and submit a request for redactions before the documents are filed on the open docket as public information.
 Read the order.

 In April 2020, after months spent fighting for access to FBI investigative files and other documents that could offer insight into the Kingdom of Saudi Arabia’s alleged role in the attacks, plaintiffs successfully petitioned the Southern District of New York to compel the FBI to search for and produce the records.
 The FBI had 45 days to comply with the order, which was issued by Judge Netburn, and did produce some of the records.
 The agency continues to argue that the remainder of the documents should be kept hidden, however, and Plaintiffs continue to push for their release